 Made it through that list?
 Well done for not losing interest half-way through.

-So, while the headlines about Amazon may sound “cool”, the reality of selling through Amazon is some poor low-level grunt in sales or marketing has to sit with this damn spreadsheet.
+So, while the headlines about Amazon may sound “cool”, the reality of selling through Amazon is some poor low-level e-Commerce grunt has to sit with this damn spreadsheet.
 And compile it line by line just to get stuff to appear on Amazon.

 Google Merchandise Sheet